tristanff/Sentimental-Analysis/README.md

 ## B) Build and push Image
 Configure aws cli on your local machine so it has access to the lab (see Configure AWS CLI part)

+In the DockerFile change API_URL env variable with ur own api endpoint url.

 In ECR Service , click on view push commands.

 On your local machine , go the driectory where our Dockerfile is stored and copy past all commands

+( Building and pushing the image will take a long time , have a coffee)

 Verify that the image is in the repository

 ## 2.)
 Create Cluster and configure tasks

+Create a cluster

+Create a task defintion with Fargate , LabRole, 4 CPUs and 8Gb of memory.
+Copy paste the IMAGE URI your ECR and save.

+Using Postman add new tweets to the DB so you can test the task.

+Go to your clusters , tasks, run new task and in family choose the task definition u created.

+Check in tweets in tweets-raw db were moved to tweets-processed.